mjvesa/napkin/readme.md

 # Napkin

-Napkin is a tool for turning UI sketches drawn on napkins, whiteboards, pieces of papers and many other things into UI layouts.
+Napkin is a tool for turning UI sketches drawn on napkins, whiteboards, pieces of paper and many other things into UI layouts.

 ## How to use it